-A powerful narcotic, Methadone is best known as a substitution therapy to help patients kick an addiction to heroin.
-Though it is considered to be effective as a maintenance program for addicts, it is not curative and has a high potential for misuse and abuse.
-Developed in Germany in 1937, the synthetic opioid is used also as an analgesic for pain and an antitussive for persistent coughing.
+Methadone, also known as Dolophine among other brand names, is a synthetic opioid.
+Mainly used for the treatment of severe chronic pain medication, due to its long duration of action and substantial analgesic effect.
+In some cases it’s also prescribed as a maintenance drug for those suffering from opioid dependence Though it is considered to be useful as a maintenance program for “addicts,” it is not curative and has a high potential for misuse and abuse.
+Developed in Germany in 1937 by Gustav Ehrhart and Max Bockmühl, the synthetic opioid is also used as an analgesic for pain and an anti-tussive for persistent coughing.
 It was introduced in the U.S. in 1947.
 Maintenance therapy came about in response to the drastic increase in heroin abuse following World War II.

-Like morphine and heroin, Methadone works on the opioid receptors in the brain and produces many of the same effects.

-Methadone is long lasting and helps prevent and stop withdrawal symptoms.
-It also helps block the euphoric rush from other narcotics such as fentanyl, heroin and OxyContin.
+Like morphine and heroin, this drug works on the opioid receptors in the brain and produces many of the same effects.
+Also, it’s long lasting and helps prevent and stop withdrawal symptoms.
+Lastly, it helps block the euphoric rush from other narcotics such as fentanyl, heroin, and OxyContin.
 It is available in pill and liquid form as well as sublingual tablets that dissolve under the tongue.
-Methadone Hydrochloride tablets, marketed as Dolophine, are available in 5mg and 10 mg doses, according to the U.S. Food and Drug Administration.
+The tablets, marketed as Dolophine, are available in 5 mg and 10 mg doses, according to the U.S. Food and Drug Administration.

-Though many in the drug treatment industry feel Methadone is the answer in treating addiction to heroin and other opiates, it has been controversial and politically polarizing.
-In 2006, the FDA issued a public health alert about the dangers of Methadone.
+Though many in the drug treatment industry feel that Methadone Maintenance is the answer in treating addiction to heroin and other opiates, it has been controversial and politically polarizing.
+In 2006, the FDA issued a public health alert about the dangers of this drug.
 It urged users to follow doctors’ advice and not take more than prescribed.
 And it called on doctors to be cautious when dolling out prescriptions.
-Some argue that Methadone clinics, where addicts go for treatment, just prolong the addiction.
-Others say they give addicts a chance to become productive members of society again.
-And some in the law enforcement community look at clinics from the perspective of the often-tragic overdoses by patients.
-Others argue it helps control the spread of infectious diseases like HIV and hepatitis, spread through intravenous use.
+Some argue that Methadone clinics, just prolong the addiction issue, while others call this type of therapy, ” a liquid handcuff.”

 - Tolerance, dependence, withdrawal

-- Miotic pupils
+- Meiotic pupils

 - Cardiac arrhythmia